-What is Help to Buy and how does it work?
+How does Help to Buy work?

 How does the equity loan work?

-Although your mortgage repayments will include interest, you won’t be asked to pay any interest on your equity loan during the first five years.
+Although your mortgage repayments will include interest, you won’t be asked to pay any interest on your 20% equity loan during the first five years.
 You only need to repay your equity loan within 25 years or when you sell the house, but you can choose to pay it back before then.

-Isn’t a 95% mortgage better?
+Is a 95% mortgage better?